barais/correctexamslides/slides.md

 # Why building that piece of software ?

-- Enable to correct exam during meetings 😀
+- Enable to correct exams during meetings 😀
 - Try to initiate a project with Younup to see how we could engage efficiently software engineer available for some days
 - Create an open source implementation of real software with complex architecture to have a case study for
   - experiments in software engineering research